Matteawan State Hospital

 Fishkill has shrunk in size since it owned and farmed 900 acres in the state hospital days.
 Parts of its property were appropriated for the Beacon Correctional Facility for women (on the site of the former Beacon Regional Training Center for Correction Officer trainees) and Downstate, a reception and classification center which opened in 1979.

 Among the programs operated at Fishkill is the Correctional Industries (Corcraft) program.
 Inmates manufacture beds, chairs and computer furniture for sale to state and local governments.
 They also fabricate to order heavy gauge steel specialty items, such as security doors and windows, for correctional and psychiatric institutions.
+Some of the original buildings are in use now at Fishkill.

 Images of Matteawan State Hospital